CopernicaMarketingSoftware/Documentation/Yothalot/cpp-program.md

 # Create a Yothalot program

-After having implemented your [mapreduce](copernica-docs:Yothalot/cpp-mapreduce "MapReduce") or [racer](copernica-docs:Yothalot/cpp-race "Racer") algorithm you have to create a little program that uses your implementation.
+After having implemented your [mapreduce](copernica-docs:Yothalot/cpp-mapreduce "MapReduce") algorithm you have to create a little program that uses your implementation.
 The program should look as follows:

 ```cpp